-sigmoidFilter->SetOutputMinimum( outputMinimum ); sigmoidFilter->SetOutputMaximum( outputMaximum );
+''' sigmoidFilter->SetOutputMinimum( outputMinimum ); sigmoidFilter->SetOutputMaximum( outputMaximum ); '''

-The coefficients $\alpha$ and $\beta$ are set with the methods SetAlpha() and SetBeta().
-Note that $\alpha$ is proportional to the width of the input intensity window.
-As rule of thumb, we may say that the window is the interval $[-3\alpha, 3\alpha]$ .
+The coefficients α and β are set with the methods SetAlpha() and SetBeta().
+Note that α is proportional to the width of the input intensity window.
+As rule of thumb, we may say that the window is the interval $[-3\alpha,3\alpha]$.
 The boundaries of the intensity window are not sharp.
-The $\alpha$ curve approaches its extrema smoothly, as shown in Figure 2.6.
-You may want to think about this in the same terms as when taking a range in a population of measures by defining an interval of $[-3\sigma, +3\sigma]$ around the population mean.
+The α curve approaches its extrema smoothly, as shown in Figure 2.6.
+You may want to think about this in the same terms as when taking a range in a population of measures by defining an interval of $[-3\alpha, +3\sigma]$ around the population mean.